- Sarah Slean: singer, songwriter, and music producer

 He is the recipient of a prestigious Guggenheim Fellowship (2012), among many other honours and awards.
 His work is concerned with such key questions as: “Are there limits to what we can know?
 Can a language fully express its own semantics?
 Do possible worlds or fictional characters exist?”
 His papers have addressed topics as far-ranging as imagination, possibility, colour, causal relations, verisimilitude, make-believe, vagueness, truth, and paradox.

-Watch Professor Yablo’s presentation, “Are Ontological Questions Really Only About How Things Exist?”, delivered at the Universidad Complutense de Madrid in February 2018:
+Read an interview with Professor Yablo in the Oxford Review of Books, or watch his presentation, “Are Ontological Questions Really Only About How Things Exist?”, delivered at the Universidad Complutense de Madrid in February 2018:

 Hamutal Dotan (BA, Philosophy Specialist – 2001) was an undergraduate student at Innis College.
 While studying philosophy, she ran the philosophy course union (PCU) and edited the Undergraduate Journal of Philosophy.
 She moved to Pittsburgh to pursue a PhD in philosophy, but “found herself at odds with the cloistered grad-student lifestyle” and didn’t complete the program.